 The U.S. agriculture sector extends beyond the farm business to include a range of farm-related industries.
 Agriculture, food, and related industries contributed 5.5 percent to U.S. gross domestic product and provided 10.4 percent of U.S. employment; Americans' expenditures on food amount to 12.8 percent of household budgets, on average.
 Among Federal Government outlays on farm and food programs, nutrition assistance far outpaces other programs.

-Agriculture, food, and related industries contributed $1.109 trillion to the U.S. gross domestic product (GDP) in 2019, a 5.2-percent share.
-The output of America’s farms contributed $136.1 billion of this sum—about 0.6 percent of GDP.
-The overall contribution of agriculture to GDP is actually larger than 0.6 percent because sectors related to agriculture rely on agricultural inputs in order to contribute added value to the economy.
-Sectors related to agriculture include: food and beverage manufacturing; food and beverage stores; food services and eating and drinking places; textiles, apparel, and leather products; and forestry and fishing.
+Agriculture, food, and related industries contributed $1.055 trillion to the U.S. gross domestic product (GDP) in 2020, a 5.0-percent share.
+The output of America’s farms contributed $134.7 billion of this sum—about 0.6 percent of GDP.
+The overall contribution of agriculture to GDP is larger than 0.6 percent because sectors related to agriculture rely on agricultural inputs in order to contribute added value to the economy.
+Sectors related to agriculture include: food and beverage manufacturing; food and beverage stores; food service and eating and drinking places; textiles, apparel, and leather products; and forestry and fishing.